|Build these documents online|

 You will need more evidence of the bare trust, than the fact, that the money for the home came from your wife.

 You told your accountant nine years ago that while the farm is in your name you are just a bare trustee.
 This is for your dad.
 You, the son, are the bare trustee.
 Your dad is the true owner.
 Your dad is the sole beneficiary.

 There are 3 requirements for a bare trust.
 They are:

 So you claim a bare trust.
 But you have to prove that.
 What evidence do you have?
 Where are the letters, emails, cheque butts, transfers of money to prove the trust relationship?

 The ATO does a random audit.
 The ATO hears your story.
 Not a problem says the ATO.
 Just show me the Declaration of Trust Before Purchase.
-You and your dad never did one.
+But, sadly, you and your dad never did one.

-It is never to late to now build an Acknowledgement of Trust.
+It is never too late to now build an Acknowledgement of Trust.
 It may not work.
 But it is the best you can do.

 What if you cannot prove that dad is the true owner?
 Then the farm’s income is put on your personal tax return.
 The ATO amends your old tax returns, accordingly.
 The ATO adds interest on this ‘late’ tax.
 (This is called the General Interest Charge – GIC.)
 The ATO also imposes a 200% penalty.
 Unable to pay the ATO bankrupts you and sells the farm.

 4. State Revenue, Stamp Duty Office v’s bare trusts